durupab/reminderApp/README.md

 # reminderApp
-add plans with date, notes and urgency level.
+add,edit and delete plans with date, notes and urgency level.